MicrosoftDocs/mesh-docs/mesh/Setup/Content/manage-mesh-on-web.md

     Learn more about [how to create custom environments for Mesh](../../develop/development-overview.md).

-- **Collections:** View, manage, and [create collections](#create-a-collection).
+- **Collections:** View, manage, and [create collections](#create-a-collection) to hold custom environments and templates.

 ## Prerequisites

-Microsoft 365 Admins should use the M365 Apps Admin Center to enable the Mesh access policy for users to access Mesh on the web.
+Microsoft 365 Admins should use the M365 Apps Admin Center to ensure that Mesh is properly setup and access  to Mesh is allowed.
 If Mesh on the web is not accessible to you, you may need to ask your IT Admin or wait for the policy to be available for your organization.

 Learn more about [how to set up Mesh experiences in M365](setup-m365-mesh.md).

 ## Overview of Collections

-Collections are the home for your custom environments that are developed through the Mesh Toolkit Uploader in Unity, as well as [Templates that you create](../../events-guide/create-template.md) in Mesh for reuse.
+Collections are the home for your custom environments that are developed in Unity and uploaded using the Mesh Toolkit uploader, as well as a place to review [Templates that you create](../../events-guide/create-template.md) to be reused in events.

 Before you can [upload custom environments](../../develop/make-your-environment-available/build-and-publish-your-environment.md) and [create templates](../../events-guide/create-template.md), you'll need to create a Collection to hold them.

-### Owners and members for Collections

-- **Owners**: Can manage membership and change settings for the collection.
-- **Members**: Can access and manage event templates and use the customization session to customize environments in the Mesh App.

-### Create a Collection
+## Create a Collection

 1. Open [Mesh on the web](https://portal.mesh.microsoft.com/).
 1. In the Home page, select **Collections** in the left nav.